 Being able to paint a picture of these mouth-watering dishes with a variety of expressions is key to sounding like a native Italian, so to lend you a helping hand, we’ve compiled some of the most useful words and phrases you can use to describe buon cibo (good food).
 We hope you have fun using them!

-Learn the top 5 words and phrases with our video
+Learn the top 5 words and phrases for good food in Italian with our video

 The first word all learners should add to their Italian vocabulary is the adjective buono.
 Although it has other meanings such as nice, kind or positive, it literally translates as good or tasty when referring to food.
 It can be declined to show gender and number: buona (feminine), buoni (masculine plural) or buone (feminine plural).